FreddyOm/CreativeChaosEngine/README.md

 - [ ] Differentiate between "Editor Memory" and "Game Memory" (which memory does only the editor need and which will be used in the game)
 - [ ] Implement some basic SSE
 - [ ] Move testing to individual solution and use it as a dll (?) inside the engine (?)
+- [ ] Implement ECS as basis for the scene structure
+- [ ] Implement USD as basis for Resource-Management
+- [ ] Implement Physics System
 - [ ] Implement Rendering System
    - [x] IBindable
    - [x] IDrawable